-Demands: This includes issues like workload, work patterns, and the work environment, this might also include remote working / working from home/flexible working.
+This includes issues like workload, work patterns and your work environment.
+It might also include remote working, working from home or flexible working.
 Here you consider whether the demands of the job are balanced by adequate personal and system resources.

-Control: This area measures how much say you have in the way you do your work.
-For example: can you make decisions about when and how you do jobs within the scope of getting the job done efficiently?
+This area measures how much say you have in the way you do your work.
+For example, can you make decisions about when and how you do jobs within the scope of getting the job done efficiently?

-Relationships: This area recognises that strong positive colleague and manager relationships help staff to withstand pressure and that unacceptable behaviours are managed effectively.
+This area recognises that strong positive colleague and manager relationships help staff to withstand pressure and ensure unacceptable behaviours are managed effectively.

-Personal Factors: Are there any other issues/concerns/stressors outside of work that it would be valuable to take account of?
-This might include unexpected life changes, health issues, caring responsibilities, difficulties at home or home working etc.
+Are there any other issues, concerns or stressors outside of work that it would be valuable to take account of?
+This could include unexpected life changes, health issues, caring responsibilities, difficulties at home or home working.

-Follow the links above to read more about all of the factors that make up the Wellbeing Wheel then download the Workplace Wellbeing Wheel to make a start.
+Please follow the links for each category to read more about all of the factors that make up the Wellbeing Wheel.
+Once you have done so, you can download the Workplace Wellbeing Wheel to make a start.

-We have a variety of resources available for staff to help them develop knowledge, skills and behaviours to manage their own wellbeing.
-This is a developing area, and our resources will grow with time.
-If you have any questions or comments please contact email@example.com.
+We have a variety of resources available for staff to help you develop your knowledge, skills and behaviours to manage your own wellbeing.
+This is a developing area and our resources will grow in time.
+If you have any questions or comments, please contact email@example.com.